-A decade ago, Google announced that they update their search engine algorithm between 350 and 400 times per annum.
+A decade ago, Google announced that they update their search engine algorithm between 350 and 400 times each year.
 Ten years later and that number factors into the thousands.

 Google’s new updates can affect your ranking on SERPs, or search engine results pages.

 Dropping from the first page will impact your visitor count and ultimately, your bottom line.
 That’s why you need to keep up to date with all of Google’s ranking algorithm edits.
 This article highlights three of the latest Google Search updates.

 Learn how SEO works and why it should shape your digital marketing strategy.
 Achieve higher SEO rankings by improving your Page Experience and web vitals score.

 Read on to discover more about Google Search and how you should react to updates.

 Search Engine Optimization (SEO) is the lifeblood of online visibility.
 It aims to boost both the quality and quantity of traffic your website receives from search engines.
 Google, the behemoth of search, commands a staggering 91.86% of the global search engine market.
 This makes understanding Google’s new updates crucial for any business aiming for online success.

 Being on the first page of Google’s search results is akin to having a prime retail location.
 Businesses that secure these coveted spots see a surge in traffic and, consequently, in metrics like contact form submissions.
 On the flip side, a sudden drop in rankings can spell disaster for sales and lead generation.

 SEO isn’t a set-it-and-forget-it game; it’s more like trying to hit a moving target.
 While foundational elements like quality content remain constant, Google’s new updates often require SEO practices to evolve.
 Adhering to Google’s ever-changing guidelines is not just recommended; it’s essential for sustained online visibility.

 Google’s ranking algorithm is a complex beast, designed to sift through countless web pages and determine which ones deserve the spotlight for a particular keyword or phrase.